- Denmark, Germany, Switzerland and Austria are among the European countries taking steps to end the lockdown.

 Social distancing rules remain in place – gatherings or more than 10 people are still prohibited, for example – and the Danish government has made it clear that the process of easing restrictions is dependent on the continued stability of infection rates.

 On 20 April, the Danish government also gave a host of other professions the green light to reopen, including hairdressers, tattooists and psychologists.

-On 6 April, Austria’s Chancellor Sebastian Kurz announced a “resurrection after Easter”; the country, another early adopter of lockdown measures, would soon be lifting restrictions.
+On 6 April, Austria’s Chancellor Sebastian Kurz announced a “resurrection after Easter”; restrictions will soon be eased in Austria, another early adopter of lockdown measures.

 It may be that not everyone is as keen to venture back outside as might be expected.
 Some recent media reports have suggested that many Austrian residents are staying home, despite the easing of restrictions.